jingjingwhales/win/README.md

 2. Download the win rep, and run bash file to set up environment.
 3. Edit or copy main.py to run!
 4. Good luck as a HIGH-FREQUENCY TRADER!

+Well...
+Call me if you have any question.
+I am going to take a shower now.